ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a desmoid tumor. Use the menu to see other pages.

 Nonsteroidal anti-inflammatory drugs

 Nonsteroidal anti-inflammatory drugs (NSAIDs) can sometimes slowly shrink a desmoid tumor, as well as relieve associated pain and swelling.
+However, data from recent clinical trials have shown that it is less clear whether NSAIDs may actively shrink tumors.
 These drugs may include celecoxib (Celebrex), ibuprofen (multiple brand names), indomethacin (Tivorbex), naproxen (multiple brand names), or sulindac (available as a generic drug).
-They may be used in combination with other treatments, such as hormone therapy.
+NSAIDs may be used in combination with other treatments, such as hormone therapy.

 Hormone therapy

 Research shows that the hormone estrogen appears to contribute to desmoid tumor growth.
 Hormone therapy may be used to control tumor growth.
-Tamoxifen (Nolvadex) is the most commonly used hormone therapy for desmoid tumors.
+Tamoxifen (available as a generic drug) is the most commonly used hormone therapy for desmoid tumors.
 Tamoxifen blocks a cell’s ability to use estrogen, which may stop or slow the growth of tumor cells that depend on it.
+However, recent clinical trial data has shown that patients receiving a placebo also had spontaneous regression of desmoid tumors, which makes it less clear that tamoxifen is able to actively shrink tumors.
 The side effects of tamoxifen may include hot flashes, vaginal discharge, sexual side effects, mood changes, and a higher risk of developing uterine cancer, blood clots, and stroke.
 Hormone therapy may be used in combination with NSAIDs or other treatments.
 Patients diagnosed with a desmoid tumor should stop estrogen replacement therapy if they receive hormone therapy for a desmoid tumor.
 Learn more about the basics of hormone therapy.

 Targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to its growth and survival.
 This type of treatment blocks the growth and spread of tumor cells and limits damage to healthy cells.